Rigidity of random stationary measures and applications to point processes: Introduction

 Let us present the rest of the paper.
 In Section \ref{sec:spectral}, we introduce the spectral measure $ \S$ necessary to state the main results.
-In Section \ref{sec:main-results}, we formally introduce the concepts of rigidity and $ \k$-poles and derive the announced necessary and sufficient condition, and show how they apply to some particular examples; we also give the corresponding results for discrete processes.
-Section \ref{sec:appli} is devoted to the applications to DPPs and Gibbs measure.
-Finally, Section \ref{sec:theory} gives the formal framework about distributions, Schwarz' Paley-Wiener Theorem and the proofs.
-In the companion paper \cite{rigid-companion}, we explore higher order rigidity, and in particular stealthy systems and maximal rigidity, and give several examples of models satisfying a phase transition in the observation window $ A$, or other surprising rigidity behaviours, such as {\it short range rigidity}, where $ \M\cap B(0,1)$ is completely determined by $ \M\cap (B(0,2) \setminus B(0,1))$ despite the covariance being smooth and integrable.
+In Section \ref{sec:main-results}, we formally introduce the concepts of rigidity and $ \k$-poles and derive the announced necessary and sufficient condition.
+We show how they apply to some particular examples, in particular we give examples satisfying any prescribed order of rigidity, and state conversely the tolerance results; we also give the corresponding results for discrete processes.
+Section \ref{sec:appli} is devoted to the applications to DPPs, Gibbs measures, and quasicrystals.
+Finally, Section \ref{sec:theory} gives the formal framework about tempered distributions, Schwarz' Paley-Wiener Theorem and the proofs. \\

+In the companion paper \cite{rigid-companion}, we explore the maximal rigidity phenomenon, and its consequences for periodic discrete random fields, quasicrystals, and stealthy systems.
+We also find another surprising behaviour, {\it short range rigidity}, where a continuous random field with finite range dependance exhibits a phase transition on $ A = B(0,\rho )$: maximally rigid iff $ \rho \leqslant 1$, and not rigid at all otherwise.